Risk Management in the Kanban Method

 When class of services are aligned with Risk Profiles, a Risk-Oriented View emerges, encouraging actively thinking about risks, and promoting a Risk-Oriented Pull Policy.

 [GOVINDARAJ-2011] further suggests focusing on risk mitigation by relating either to Market Risk (and acknowledge the need of learning, and make cheap prototypes to be validated by the target market), or to Technology Risk (and make a “spike” to grasp the technical unknowns).
-This facilitates prioritizing the project backlog with a risk-oriented view, and assigning a class of service to work items.
+This facilitates prioritizing the proimagesze they become problems, or issues.
+[ANDERSON-2010] suggest resorting to strong Issue Management and Escalation Policies.
+An issue is considered as a first-class work item type blocking the delivery of customer-valued work.

 A strong capability for issue management and resolution is essential to maintain flow.
 [Issues] should be managed as special-cause variation. […] Issue management should be a strong focus of daily stand-up meetings.
 A strong capability for issue escalation is essential as part of a strong capability for issue management.
 Escalation policies should be clearly defined and documented and all team members should be aware of them.
 Escalation policies work better when they are agreed upon collaboratively by all departments involved in the value-stream.